wp-plugins/jquery-colorbox/readme.txt

 == Changelog ==
 = 3.4 (2010-) =
 * NEW: Colorbox is not applied to image links that have the class "colorbox-off"
+* NEW: Dutch translation by <a href="http://nl.linkedin.com/pub/richard-laak/b/b21/672">Richard van Laak</a>

 = 3.3 (2010-05-05) =
 * NEW: Belorussian translation by <a href="http://www.pc.de/">Marcis G.</a>